 Startup MVP - web platform built for makeup influencers and enthusiasts

 Find and share trip itineraries for destinations around the world

 Hit me up: firstname.lastname@example.org -- let's talk 👊

 But you can just call me Willie!
-I'm a rising Junior at the University of Southern California studying Computer Science and Business Administration with a minor in Digital Entrepreneurship.
+I'm a graduate of the University of Southern California where I studied Computer Science and Business Administration with a minor in Digital Entrepreneurship.

 I was born in the Philippines, raised in Jacksonville, and now live and study in Los Angeles.
 I've been programming since I was a kid and throughout the years have developed a deep passion for technology.
 I'm constantly learning and am always eager to tackle new projects.
 In addition to code, I've also developed interests in design, entrepreneurship, and product development/strategy.
 When I'm not coding or talking product I like to take photos, dance, watch sports, and play my guitar.

 In the summer of 2017, I interned at McKinsey & Company 💼 as a Digital Analyst, Full Stack Developer intern where I worked alongside consultants, designers, and developers to build digital experiences for clients.

 In the summer of 2018, I interned at Salesforce ☁️ as a Software Engineering Intern on the Tech & Products Platform Apps team.
 I worked with business units within Salesforce to develop internal applications that centralized internal processes and collected data for Salesforce's T&P programs.